cpp-que-son-excepciones

 Predefined exceptions

-In C++, there are several types of predefined exceptions in the standard library that allow handling common errors.
+In C++, there are several predefined exception types in the standard library that allow handling common errors.
 Here are some examples:

 These are just some of the common exceptions in C++.
 The standard library includes more specific exceptions for various situations.